Special Tracks

 Woman in therapy

-We offer three optional special residency tracks: research, clinician educator and psychotherapy.
+We offer four optional special residency tracks: research, clinician educator and psychotherapy.

 Physician Scientist Track (Match Option)

-The Physician Scientist Track (PST) is designed for residents interested in becoming a clinician-scientist.
+The NIMH-funded Duke Psychiatry Physician Scientist Track (PST) is designed for residents interested in becoming clinician-scientists.
 Two slots per year are available, and applicants match into the physician scientist track.
-This track is led by co-directors Alexandra Bey, MD, PhD, and Jonathan Posner, MD, with advisory board members Kimberly Carpenter, PhDKafui Dzirasa, MD, PhD, Chris Marx, MD, and Heather Vestal, MD, MHS.
+This track is led by co-directors Kimberly Carpenter, PhD, and Jonathan Posner, MD, with advisory board members Kafui Dzirasa, MD, PhD, and Chris Marx, MD.

-The Clinician Educator Track (CET), co-led by Tara Chandrasekhar, MDPaul Riordan, MD, and Heather Vestal, MD, MHS, offers additional training and mentorship toward developing knowledge and skills in teaching and education, as well as fostering academic scholarship in medical education.
+The Clinician Educator Track (CET) offers additional training and mentorship toward developing knowledge and skills in teaching and education, as well as fostering academic scholarship in medical education.
 Residents may apply for the clinician educator track during PGY1, PGY2 or PGY3.
+This track is co-led by Tara Chandrasekhar, MD, Colleen Cowperthwait, PhD, Aishwarya Rajagopalan, DO, Christopher Ramsay, MD, and Paul Riordan, MD,

 The Duke Psychotherapy Track (DPT), led by Marla Wald, MD, helps residents develop advanced skills in a range of psychotherapy approaches.
 Residents may apply for the psychotherapy track during PGY2 or PGY3.